johneverettkoo/dissertation/README.md

-Notes, code, and drafts for dissertation material
+Notes, code, and drafts for dissertation materials